|

 and Rocketplane-Kistler)

-significantly from standard NASA contracts.
-Firstly,
+different from standard NASA contracts.
+Firstly, the

-increments as each team meets specified milestones.
+as each team meets specified milestones.
+No cost-plus

-have to contribute roughly matching amounts of private
+to contribute roughly matching amounts of private

 funding.
 Both of these features of the program mean